 - A whole fat (for example avocado, olives, almonds)

-At the end of the day, whether you are looking to lean out, bulk up, or maintain your body composition, #FuelYourBetter with nutrient dense foods as the foundation.
+Whether you’re looking to lean out, bulk up, or maintain your body composition, power your story with nutrient dense foods as the foundation.